yantavares/msp430/README.md

 ## Project Organization

-Each project is organized in a folder containing the exercise number and a brief description of the project.
+Each project is organized in a folder containing the exercises and a brief description of each one in the `README.md` file.